Google Stadia is just a little bit worse than using a gaming console. That's both praise and condemnation.

 Even then, you'll need a USB-C cable, since the Stadia controller doesn't work wirelessly with smartphones yet, either.
 Then there's the "claw" smartphone grip, which is difficult to attach and even worse to take apart.

 There's also the game selection.
 The system very nearly launched with a paltry 12 games — most of which you've already had the opportunity to play.
 Gylt is the only exclusive title, and while it's not terrible, it's not what I'd call a system-seller, either.
 However, at the last minute, Google added 10 games, including the first two rebooted Tomb Raiders, Final Fantasy XV, Farming Simulator 2019 and Wolfenstein: Youngblood.
 It's a better lineup, although still stuff that's been out for months, or sometimes years.

 There are three ways to play Stadia right now, and all of them are kind of a pain.
-These features will improve over time, but "everything will be better next year" seems to be one of the big themes with Stadia.
+These features will improve over time, but "everything will be better later" seems to be one of the big themes with Stadia.
 At present, just about everything about the experience of playing games on a console or PC is better.

 Google Stadia review: Price

 If you want the standard Google Stadia package, you'll need to dish out $129 for the Premiere Edition.
 This includes a Chromecast Ultra, a Stadia Controller and a three-month subscription for Stadia Pro, which includes some complimentary games.